Accessibility Tips for Modern Websites (updated 2022)

 1st Jun 2020

 Bold fonts.
 Colour schemes.
 Animations.
-These visual tools are very good at drawing in your audience.
+These visual tools are very good at drawing attention.
 You want your website to attract the largest target audience possible, so you load it with all of the cool new trends and leave your audience gasping with technical wonder.
 But how accessible is your new website?

 The written content on your new website could match that of the most renowned wordsmiths, but that is somewhat thrown out of the window if your text isn’t readable for your audience.
-There’s a variety of ways that you can improve the readability of your text.
-For example, the BDA (British Dyslexia Association) describe how using a font without serifs can improve the legibility of your writing for people with dyslexia, as the lack of weight to the letters makes words appear less crowded.
+There is a variety of ways that you can improve the readability of your text.
+For example, the BDA (British Dyslexia Association) describe how using a font without serifs can improve the legibility of your writing for people with dyslexia.
+The lack of weight to the letters makes words appear less crowded.
 Adding more spacing between letters can also aid readability for dyslexic people.

 The colour contrast between the background and text could also be a driving factor in making your website accessible.
 In general, it is a good idea to ensure enough of a contrast between foreground and background colours, but an interesting study by the Web Accessibility Initiative (an initiative of the W3C) shows that people with dyslexia have an easier time reading text on a yellow background.

 Of course, the issue with these adaptations is the limitations they bring with them.
 Yellow backgrounds, or larger font sizes, can be hard to incorporate into a design.
 You still want your website to look great.
 For the most part, having a high enough contrast in colour between the text and background should be sufficient, and avoiding fonts that are too small may also boost your website’s accessibility.

 Building a website without accessibility in mind is an easy way to lose a significant portion of your target audience.
 Prioritising accessibility doesn’t mean you have to ditch that perfect colour combination or increase your font sizes, it does, however, mean there is more to consider than you may have originally thought.